 Meet Jennifer Lewis, M.A., CCC-SLP, Owner and President

 Since Economics class during my senior year of high school, I have always wanted to own my own business.
 But I also wanted to work in career field that served and cared for people.
 So, by the time I finished college, I was pursuing a career in Speech-Language Pathology.
-I have worked in the full spectrum of medical speech-language pathology from premature infants in the NICU, the neuro ICU, rehabilitation units to the elderly in skilled nursing facilities and all ages at home.
+I have worked in the full spectrum of medical speech-language pathology from premature infants in the NICU, the neuro ICU and rehabilitation units to the elderly in skilled nursing facilities and all ages through home health.

-After deciding to purchase our forever home on a ranch in Washington County, Texas, I set about trying to decide what my entrepreneurial endeavor would be.
+After moving into our forever home on a ranch in Washington County, Texas, I set about trying to decide what my entrepreneurial endeavor would be.
 Would it be a spa?
 A wine bar?
 A hardware store?
-While these are all places I love to go, they did not inspire passion in me for spending the energy it would take to open a new business.
-I had been actively pursuing franchise opportunities as well as searching for SLP opportunities in the territory when I stumbled across the BrightStar Care franchise link and began exploring what seemed like the perfect way to get involved in the community through a meaningful service.
+While these are all places I enjoy going, they do not inspire passion in me.
+I had been actively searching for SLP positions in the territory when I discovered an exciting opportunity with the BrightStar Care brand and began exploring what seemed like the perfect way to get involved in the community through a meaningful service.